awsdocs/aws-config-developer-guide/doc_source/faq.md

 ### What is the new change in the AWS Config Resource Relationships?<a name="faq"></a>

-To optimize the number of resource changes recorded, AWS Config will release an update to relationships modeled within ConfigurationItems \(CI\) for seven Amazon EC2 resource types on **December 15, 2021** This update optimized CI models for Amazon EC2 instance, security group, network interface, subnet, VPC, VPN gateway, and customer gateway resource types to record direct relationships and deprecate indirect relationships\.
+To optimize the number of resource changes recorded, AWS Config will release an update to relationships modeled within Configuration Items \(CI\) for seven Amazon EC2 resource types on **February 16, 2022**\.
+This update optimized CI models for Amazon EC2 instance, security group, network interface, subnet, VPC, VPN gateway, and customer gateway resource types to record direct relationships and deprecate indirect relationships\.

 ### What is a direct and an in\-direct relationship with respect to a resource?<a name="faq-0"></a>